Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 Depending on the attacker's approach, data could be exfiltrated at between 10 and 1,000 bits-per-second.
 The higher speed would work if attackers can get at the cable connected to the computer's power supply.
 The slower speed works if attackers can only access a building's electrical services panel.
 The PowerHammer malware spikes the CPU utilisation by choosing cores that aren't currently in use by user operations (to make it less noticeable).
 Guri and his pals use frequency shift keying to encode data onto the line.

-good luck getting past the UPS (Score:3, Interesting)
+good luck getting past the UPS (Score:4, Interesting)

 Double-conversion UPS... the data stops there.
 There's your firewall.